RobErskine/portfolio-frontend/README.md

 # generate static project
 $ npm run generate

+# generate schema for apollo so it can cache everything
+$ npm run schema
 ```

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).